 - The ark is like the church in many ways.

 - The flood is like the final judgment.

 - They did not enter the ark until the last day before the flood; we are free to enter the church at any time.

 - The flood destroyed the world and a few were saved to begin again in this world; at the return of Jesus intense heat will destroy the world and all of creation and we will inhabit a new heaven and earth suitable for the spiritual bodies that we will have.

 In our last lesson we reviewed the flood itself:

 - The water for it came from the disruption of underground rivers and the envelope of water vapor that surrounded the earth.

-- The destruction was worldwide and total, and explains much of the environmental phenomena we experience today.
+- The destruction was worldwide and explains much of the environmental phenomena we experience today.